Taliwat/Password-Generator/README.md

 # Password Generator App

 ## Description
--a useful application that allows the user to generate a new random password with different customizable variables, up to 128 digits.
+-a useful application that allows the user to generate a new random password with different customizable variables, up to 128 digits!

 ## Table of Contents